jimmyeao/esp32-morphing-clock/README.md

 ### Version 0.2
 * Added MQTT SSL support (thanks to [Andreas](https://github.com/lefty01)).
 Disabled by default, since I do not use it when testing
-* Implemented weather forecast - clock now displays min/max temperature for today, today's + next 4 days' forecast icons
+* Implemented weather forecast - clock now displays min/max temperature for today
 * Decreased light sensor read interval (interval is now configurable from config.h)
 * Added a watchdog timer to automatically reset the unit (sometimes the main thread seems to hang, possibly due to the light sensor read?)